Corporate Accumulation Penalty Taxes

 - 5 or fewer people own more than 50% of the fair market value of the stock, either directly or indirectly, during the last half of the year.

-If there is a danger that it will be classified as a personal holding company, the penalty can generally be avoided by paying out all the undistributed after-tax income.
+If there is a danger it will be classified as a personal holding company, the penalty may be avoided by paying out all the undistributed after-tax income.
 Often, this tax is assessed for several years of income after an IRS audit.
 However, the tax, but not penalties and interest, can be avoided if a deficiency dividend is distributed within 90 days after an assessment that a PHC tax is owed for the previous year (IRC §547).
 The dividend is treated as being paid in the previous year in which it reduces the undistributed PHC income.